-- A.5.3.
-Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.\ (A.SSE.3) [Also see CCSS 7.EE.2] - a.
-Factor a quadratic expression to reveal the zeros of the function it defines.\ (A.SSE.3a) [Also see CCSS 7.EE.2]
+- A.6.3.
+Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.
+(CCSS HSA-SSE.B.3 or A.SSE.3; formerly A.5.3) [Also see CCSS 7.EE.2] - a.
+Factor a quadratic expression to reveal the zeros of the function it defines.
+[Also see CCSS 7.EE.2]